 The line between occupational disease allowance and denial is not bright.
-It will be interesting to see L&I’s response to these claims.
 It may be that if you are required to work with the public your claim will be looked upon more favorably than if you work in a closed office or from home.
 Meanwhile, if you contract COVID-19 on the job then file your claim.

 In many cases, exposure and/or contraction of COVID-19 is not considered to be an allowable, work-related condition.

-When the contraction of COVID-19 is incidental to the workplace or common to all employment (such as an office worker who contracts the condition from a fellow employee), a claim for exposure to and contraction of the disease will likely be denied.
+When COVID-19 is contracted outside the workplace, or when it is incidental to the workplace or common to all employment (such as an office worker who contracts the condition from a fellow employee), a claim for exposure to and contraction of the disease will likely be denied.

 See the news release from Governor Jay Inslee from March 5, 2020: Workers’ Compensation Coverage and COVID-19: Department Policy